emaanh/classfinder/README.md

 ## **Personal Motivation**
-For some reason, I love hanging out in empty classrooms, using the blackboards, studying, talking to friends.
-Sometimes I want a private place to take a call or do homework between classes.
+I’ve always enjoyed spending time in empty classrooms—using the blackboards, studying, either alone or with friends.
+Sometimes, I need a quiet space to take a call or get work done between classes, but library study rooms are often booked for hours and you can't reserve them for long.
+This tool makes it easy to find open classrooms when I need them.

 ---